Free 90-Degree Dial

 What is a 90-degree dial?

-This fold reveals structures that are invisible on a standard chart wheel.
+This fold makes some structures easier to see than they are on a standard chart wheel.
 Two planets in an exact square appear side by side on the dial.
-A midpoint that falls on a cardinal axis becomes immediately visible at 0° on the dial (representing 0° Aries, Cancer, Libra, and Capricorn simultaneously).
-The simplicity is the point: the 90-degree dial strips away zodiac sign information and shows pure angular relationships.
+A midpoint that falls on a cardinal axis appears at 0° on the dial (representing 0° Aries, Cancer, Libra, and Capricorn simultaneously).
+The simplicity is the point: the 90-degree dial de-emphasizes zodiac sign context and foregrounds angular relationships.

 How to read a 90-degree dial

-Start by looking for clusters — groups of factors packed tightly together on the dial.
-Each cluster represents a set of planets, points, or TNPs that share the same hard aspect relationship.
-The tighter the cluster (smaller orb), the more powerful the configuration.
+Start by looking for clusters: groups of factors packed tightly together on the dial.
+Each cluster represents planets, points, or TNPs whose folded positions sit within your selected orb.
+In Uranian practice, tighter clusters usually get more interpretive attention, but they still need chart context.

 Rotate the dial to center a cluster at the top (0°) to inspect it.
 This is the traditional Uranian practice: rotating the dial so that one factor sits at the pointer and reading off which other factors align with it.
 Our tool lets you rotate freely with the slider.